Jonybat/bash_scripts/README.md

 ### `zabbix_sender.sh`

-[Zabbix sender](https://www.zabbix.com/documentation/4.0/manual/concepts/sender) implementation in bash.
+[Zabbix sender](https://www.zabbix.com/documentation/4.0/manual/concepts/sender) implementation in b(a)sh.
+It was built to be as portable as possbile, mainly to be able to run it on limited shells, like BusyBox.
 Provides extra arguments:

 * `-p "port"` instead of `-z server:port`
 * `-i "input-file"` for batch sending of multiple values